-In 2000 some Sanquhar residents had the vision of turning a derelict site in the High Street into an arts, crafts and cultural centre, to help with the regeneration of the area.
+In 2000 some Sanquhar residents had the vision of turning a run-down building in the High Street into an arts, crafts and cultural centre, to help with the regeneration of the area.
 Local consultation showed considerable support for the idea.

-After a lot of hard work and considerable commitment, funding was acquired to purchase the site and building work commenced, but ceased in 2008 when some expected funding was lost.
+After a lot of hard work and considerable commitment, funding was acquired to purchase the site and building work commenced, but stalled in 2008 when some anticipated funding was lost.
 In the meantime, a group called “Friends of A’ the Airts” was set up to organise cultural activities in Upper Nithsdale.

 An official opening followed on 2nd December, when local solicitor Kenneth McLean unveiled a plaque and thanked our many supporters.

-In 2013/14, our project has continued to receive support from the Big Lottery Growing Community Assets Fund and Dumfries and Galloway Council, as well as project related funding from the Hugh Fraser Foundation.
-Gannochy Trust and Foundation Scotland.
+To date, our project has continued to receive support and funding from the Big Lottery Growing Community Assets Fund and Dumfries and Galloway Council, as well as project related funding from the Hugh Fraser Foundation, The Gannochy Trust, Sanquhar Community Council, Propel, The Robertson Trust, the Holywood Trust, Santander and Foundation Scotland.

-- to provide opportunities for people to enjoy arts and crafts and to provide a valued entertainment resource in the area
+- to provide opportunities for people to enjoy arts and crafts and to provide a valued entertainment and learning resource in the area.

-- to increase community engagement by working with other groups in the area, supporting young people, the elderly and the disadvantaged,
+- to increase community engagement by working with other groups and schools in the area, supporting young people, the elderly and the disadvantaged.

-- to attract tourists into the area, to benefit all local businesses and help with economic regeneration.
+- to attract tourists into the area, to work with and benefit all local businesses and help with economic regeneration.

-Upper Nithsdale has an amazing amount of talent and rich cultural traditions, which people who live here are very proud of, and want to share.
-We are also a place where artists and performers from outside the area receive a warm Upper Nithsdale reception.
+Upper Nithsdale has an amazing amount of talent and rich cultural traditions, of which people who live here are very proud and want to share.
+We are also a venue where artists and performers from outside the area receive a warm Upper Nithsdale reception.

 Most of all we want our community arts centre to be for the community, with events, classes, workshops and exhibitions for people of all ages and from all sections of the community.